Colin Montgomerie: Personal life

 Montgomerie met his first wife Eimear Wilson, from Troon, when he was a good amateur and she was a promotions assistant.
 She was a 17-year-old law student at Edinburgh University and a spectator at an amateur championship in Nairn, at which Montgomerie destroyed the field.
-The couple had three children (Olivia, Venetia, and Cameron), and lived in Oxshott, Surrey.
+The couple had three children, and lived in Oxshott, Surrey.
 In 2002, Eimear gave Montgomerie an ultimatum to choose between golf and marriage, resulting in Montgomerie spending 10 weeks alone before they agreed to try again.

-In 2006, the couple finally broke up, with Eimear suing for divorce on grounds of unreasonable behaviour due to his obsession with golf, claiming it left her suffering from anxiety and depression.
+In 2006, the couple finally broke up, with Eimear suing for divorce on grounds of "unreasonable behaviour due to his obsession with golf", claiming it left her suffering from anxiety and depression.
 In 2006, the couple agreed to a clean break divorce settlement of £8 million, in return for Eimear giving up any claim on Colin's future earnings.

-Since the divorce, he has had various relationships, including Spanish model Ines Sastre, and a divorced neighbour Jo Baldwin, whom he met on the school run.
+Since the divorce, he has had various relationships, including Spanish model Inés Sastre, and a divorced neighbour Jo Baldwin, whom he met on the school run.
 Their split, he suggested, caused his worst run in his professional career.

 In 2007, Montgomerie announced his engagement to Scottish millionairess Gaynor Knowles.
 The couple wed on 19 April 2008 at Loch Lomond Golf Club.
 On 8 July 2010, Montgomerie was granted a super injunction by Mr Justice Eady, which came to light when he attended a press conference at the 2010 PGA Championship in Wisconsin.
 In March 2017, he and Knowles divorced.

-Montgomerie supports Rangers F.C. and since 1970 Leeds United when he was living in the area.
+Montgomerie married for the third time in 2023 to his manager, Sarah Casey.